ERICA: Improving Entity and Relation Understanding for Pre-trained Language Models via Contrastive Learning: Methodology

-where the $k$-th occurrence of $e_{ij}$ in $d_i$ contains the tokens from index $n^k_{start}$ to $n^k_{end}$, as $e_{ij}$ may appear multiple times in $d_i$.
-To aggregate all information about $e_{ij}$, we average\footnote{Although weighted summation by attention mechanism is an alternative, the method of entity information aggregation is not our main concern since it keeps the same in both pre-training and fine-tuning phases.} all representations of each occurrence $\mathbf{m}^k_{e_{ij}}$ as the global entity representation $\mathbf{e}_{ij}$.
+To aggregate all information about $e_{ij}$, we average\footnote{Although weighted summation by attention mechanism is an alternative, the specific method of entity information aggregation is not our main concern.} all representations of each occurrence $\mathbf{m}^k_{e_{ij}}$ as the global entity representation $\mathbf{e}_{ij}$.
 Following~\citet{soares2019matching}, we concatenate the final representations of two entities $e_{ij_1}$ and $e_{ij_2}$ as their relation representation, i.e., $\mathbf{r}^i_{j_1j_2} = [\mathbf{e}_{ij_1}; \mathbf{e}_{ij_2}]$.